CLooker/my-reads/README.md

 ### Jest

-I am starting to add tests.
+I have added a full suite of tests.
 If you want to run them, while in the root directory, type `npm test` or `yarn test`.

 ### Important